 The Single Mom's Choice at Christmas

 Christmas is my favorite holiday of the year.
 Those who know me will attest to that fact.
 I begin my holiday planning in October.
 I’m singing Christmas carols at the first hint of a fallen leaf!
 I start thinking about Christmas décor and holiday gatherings mid-year.
 I make lists of friends and neighbors that I’d like to bake some goodies for.
-I relish the day it turns cold, so I can bring out a scarf or sweater.
-(We Southerners don’t get much cold weather here, so we take every advantage of being able to pull out our boots and sweaters, when it crests below 60 degrees!)
-I love hot cocoa and apple cider and the smell of cinnamon and pumpkin pie and apple pie and….well….you get the point!
+I relish the day it turns cold so that I can bring out a scarf or sweater.
+(We Southerners don’t get much cold weather here, so we take every advantage of being able to pull out our boots and sweaters when it crests below 60 degrees!)
+I love hot cocoa and apple cider and the smell of cinnamon and pumpkin pie and apple pie, and, well, you get the point!

 That celebration could come in a thousand different ways.
 If you are spending the day away from your children, make it a point to reach out to a friend to visit with.
 Choose to go to the nursing home or homeless shelter to visit with those who may be lonely.
 Spend the day in bed watching old movies.
 Journal 10 things that God has done for you this year.
 List all your hopes and dreams for your children’s future.
 Go outside and get some fresh air!
 Bake some holiday goodies.
 Sing Christmas Carols with the kids.
 Be creative.
 You have the choice to make this Christmas season the most memorable one you’ve ever experienced.